rails/rails/guides/source/active_record_callbacks.md

 end
 ```

 NOTE: The `:on` option specifies when a callback will be fired.
-If you
+If you don't supply the `:on` option the callback will fire for every action.

-don't supply the `:on` option the callback will fire for every action.
+### Context matters

 Since using the `after_commit` callback only on create, update, or delete is
 common, there are aliases for those operations: